-But the pizza is apparently all that, too.
-I love pizza as much as any American, and Z’s consistently gets raves for their pizza in reviews I’ve read.
-Not that their other food is second fiddle; I’ve heard the nachos are pretty good too.
+As far as grub, Z’s is known for their pizza.
+I love pizza as much as any American, and Z’s makes a pretty decent one.
+Not that their other food is second fiddle; I’ve read the nachos are pretty good too.
 But you’ll want to go to Z’s especially if you’re in the mood for pizza, with Comerica peddling Little Caesar’s at a big price.

 Z’s Villa Website: www.zsvilladet.com

 Looking for cheaper Tigers tickets?
 Try my friends at SeatGeek!

 Tigers Shuttles, #2:The Old Shillelagh.
 The Old Shillelagh is located on Monroe Street in Greektown.
 They have a big green bus to take patrons to events, but you may have a tough time finding free parking nearby (the casino might work).
 It isn’t far from the People Mover Greektown station, should you miss the bus or not want to wait for it.
 No real raves about the food that is also typical tavern burger/Irish pub fare; there are unusual beers like Boddington’s and Magic Hat #9 on tap.

 The Old Shillelagh boasts “drunken singalong” music geared to a younger crowd.
 According to reviews, whether you enjoy this place depends on how loud you like things, especially on weekends when a band is playing.
 That’s not to say it isn’t popular of course; if you enjoy a good dance party, Old Shillelagh may be the place for you after the game.